Union Bank of Canada

 The Union Bank of Canada was a Canadian chartered bank which operated 1865–1925, primarily in the Canadian Prairies.

 Governance

 The order of bank presidents was Charles Levy, Andrew Thomson, John Sharples, John Galt, and W.R.
 Allan.

 The Union Bank's headquarters in Quebec City at 54 rue Saint-Pierre.

-Former Union Bank, Leland Hotel, and City Hall, Winnipeg, c.1910s.

 Earlier expansion

 Founded as the Union Bank of Lower Canada in Quebec City in 1865, the name changed to the Union Bank of Canada in 1886.
 The first Winnipeg branch opened in 1882.
 Over the next 20 years, hundreds of branches existed for varying periods in rural Prairie communities for brokering land deals and lending to farmers.
 In many places, this was the only bank operating.
 Being the first to develop an extensive branch network throughout the Prairie provinces, the institution became known as the "pioneer bank" of Western Canada.
 In 1904, the 10-storey (plus mezzanine floor) Union Bank Building in Winnipeg was completed.